One of the most common questions we get is: what is a messaging app?

 Come experiment with us.

-Let’s figure out what a messaging game can really be.
+Let’s figure out what a messaging app can really be.